engswee/flashpipe/docs/documentation.md

 - **Docker image** - fully contained image that can be used to execute _FlashPipe_ commands in a CI/CD pipeline
 - **Companion GitHub Action** [engswee/flashpipe-action](https://github.com/engswee/flashpipe-action) - custom action to simplify usage in GitHub Actions workflows

-_FlashPipe_ uses the [public APIs of the SAP Integration Suite](https://api.sap.com/package/CloudIntegrationAPI/odata) to automate the Build-To-Deploy cycle.
+_FlashPipe_ uses the public APIs of the SAP Integration Suite ([Cloud Integration](https://api.sap.com/package/CloudIntegrationAPI/odata) & [API Management](https://api.sap.com/package/APIMgmt/odata)) to automate the Build-To-Deploy cycle.
 The components are implemented in Go and compiled as Unix executables.

 ## Prerequisite
 To use _FlashPipe_, you will need the following
 1. Access to **Cloud Integration** on an SAP Integration Suite tenant - typically an Integration Developer permissions are required
+2. Access to **API Management** on an SAP Integration Suite tenant - API access only using OAuth
-2. Access to a **CI/CD platform**, e.g. [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/), [GitHub Actions](https://github.com/features/actions)
+3. Access to a **CI/CD platform**, e.g. [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/), [GitHub Actions](https://github.com/features/actions)
-3. **Git-based repository** to host the contents of the Cloud Integration artifacts
+4. **Git-based repository** to host the contents of the Cloud Integration artifacts

 Technically, it should be possible to use _FlashPipe_ on any CI/CD platform that supports container-based pipeline execution.